 For some pupils there can be real challenges in processing the world around them.
 Some pupils require support for specific sensory processing needs.
-The activities provided enable the sensory input they seek but in a more appropriate way and this helps them stay focused throughout the day.
+This might require the use of a structured 'sensory diet' to meet specific sensory seeking behaviours.
+A sensory diet is a personalised plan of physical activities to help a pupil to meet their sensory needs.
+It provides the sensory input they seek but in a more appropriate way and this helps them stay focused throughout the day.
 Support provided is tailored to the pupil's needs and shared with families so that similar routines can be followed in the home.
-The Sensory Integration room is used with specific children on a 1:1 basis in order to develop their sensory processing skills.